 - many more

-In some cases, even a mental or emotional disability might qualify a person for a service dog, such as severe anxiety, depression, panic attacks or PTSD.
-For many people with emotional support dogs, this might be the inroad to making your ES dog a service dog too.
+In some cases, even a mental or emotional disability might qualify a person for a service dog, such as severe anxiety, depression, panic attacks etc. Those can be signs of PTSD and you can consult and even obtain diagnosis from one of the doctors provided by Certifymypet.com

 What is the Difference Between Service Dogs and Emotional Support Dogs